-- Rule 1.
+Rule 1.
 END OF SEASON.
 The interscholastic season for sports shall be defined in the Seasons and Event Limitations Chart.
+The end of the season shall be as follows:

+A. Senior High.

-The end of the season shall be as follows: Senior High - A. For football, basketball, and volleyball Ends with the completion of the state championships for students in grades 10-12 and students in grade 9 who participated interscholastically with a senior varsity team. - B. For baseball, softball, and soccer Ends with the school's failure to advance to the next level of competition for a state championship.
+1. For football, basketball, and volleyball - Ends with the completion of the state championships for students in grades 10-12 and students in grade 9 who participated interscholastically with a senior varsity team.

-Junior High For students in grades 7, 8, and students in grade 9 who have not participated on a senior high varsity team, when their school's sport season is finished.

-- Rule 2.
+- 2. For baseball, softball, and soccer Ends with the school's failure to advance to the next level of competition for a state championship. - B. Junior High.
+For students in grades 7, 8, and students in grade 9 who have not participated on a senior high varsity team, when their school's junior high sport season is finished. - Rule 2.
 PRESEASON / POSTSEASON EVENTS.
 There shall be no preseason or postseason interscholastic events approved for any sport except the catastrophe insurance fund benefit events. - NOTE: The National Federation of State High School Associations endorses the UCA and UDA Nationals in Orlando, Florida; therefore, these are the only national cheer and dance competitions Arkansas high school teams are allowed to enter. - Rule 3.
 PRACTICE EVENTS.
-No interscholastic scrimmage or practice events are allowed.

-NOTE: Any event between two or more school teams with or without officials or scorebook or uniforms shall count toward the maximum events permitted and is subject to season limitations.

-- Rule 4.
+No interscholastic scrimmage or practice events are allowed. - NOTE 1: Practice is an activity involving members of a boys program or members of a girls program from only one member school. - NOTE 2: Any event between two or more school teams with or without officials or scorebook or uniforms shall count toward the maximum events permitted and is subject to season limitations. - Rule 4.
 EXTENDED SEASON.
 The Executive Director may authorize extending the season by no more than two weeks for junior high teams in basketball and volleyball for school districts having multiple junior high schools, provided: - A. Each exception desired is presented annually; - B. Competition between schools is limited to the schools within the school district; - C. The request does not provide greater opportunity for participation of individuals or teams in numbers of events than is available to other AAA member schools of the same classification; - D. All AAA eligibility rules and participation requirements for interscholastic events are followed that are not specified in the request. - E. The school district specifies an individual responsible for monitoring the exception and making such reports as may be required by the director.

 Rule 5.
-MINIMUM PARTICIPATION FOR CHAMPIONSHIP EVENTS
+MINIMUM PARTICIPATION FOR CHAMPIONSHIP EVENTS.